80 Blocks from Tiffany's: Production

 In reference to the movie's title, Weis told The Guardian in 2010: "We gave it that title because it was 80 blocks away from where Tiffany's was on Fifth Avenue and these guys never, ever left the Bronx."
 (Note: The Tiffany & Co. flagship store is on the intersection of 5th Avenue and East 57th Street.
 80 blocks to the north would take one onto East 137th Street, near the southernmost part of the Bronx.)

 While the documentary was filmed for NBC, it did not make it to air.
 In a 2010 interview with BlackBook magazine, Weis said that NBC was reluctant to air the film because of a recent legal case brought against ABC related to a movie made by their entertainment division of the news.
 "They said it would have been fine if the news division [of NBC] had done it," Weis explained.
 80 Blocks from Tiffany's premiered at the Los Angeles Film Festival in 1980, but was not released theatrically and was instead released to video in 1985 by Pacific Arts Entertainment as an education film.

 The film is distinctive because it captures an era of the South Bronx that was rarely captured on film.
 It also captures New York City just prior to the explosion of hip hop, the crack epidemic and the proliferation of guns among street gangs.
-The VHS version of the film increased in demand as the film gained cult following, particularly among hip hop fans.
+The VHS version of the film increased in demand as the film gained a cult following, particularly among hip hop fans.
 Weis was unaware of the film's popularity until he came across it on YouTube in 2007.
 As a result, the film was re-released to DVD in 2010.
 The Esquire article that inspired the film was also included with the DVD.